eshazen/carputer/Data/Shapefiles/README.md

 Pending work:

+* Update display only on change
 * simplify TZ and install changes
 * add NY boroughs
-* get the UI working
+* get the UI working (eventually volume, brightness)

 The timer library I was using (`Adafruit_ZeroTimer`) is fickle.
 Works in `FindLocs2` but not in other simple cases.
 Trying another: `SAMD_TimerInterrupt`.